What’s the Difference? Customer Loyalty vs. Customer Retention

 Why Customer Data Matters For Customer Loyalty & Retention

-Before you can gain their loyalty, you have to understand your customer from every angle.
+Before you can gain their loyalty, you have to understand your customers from every angle.